JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 Uses Per Round represent the number of times some skill governed action can be preformed in a round.

 This rule is mainly used for determining how many times a weapon/spell can be used in combat rounds.
-In this context, if a character depeletes their Uses Per Round provided by their weapon/spell, then they can no longer use that weapon/spell that combat round and are instead forced to dodge if they are being attacked.
+In this context, if a character depletes their Uses Per Round provided by their weapon/spell, then they can no longer use that weapon/spell that combat round and are instead forced to dodge if they are being attacked.

 ### Uses Per Round calculations